Trees, tree protection and hedges

 Trees play a unique and important role in enhancing the quality of life in Redbridge and we try to protect existing trees and encourage new trees to be planted.

-- trees in parks and on council properties including schools
+- trees in parks, open spaces and on other council properties including schools

 Trees on private land